Tantrisse/Factorio-mods-manager/README.md

 Keep in mind that any corresponding command line argument will **override** these in config file.

-## Usage ##
+## Usage

 There is too many possibilities to cover them all here !

+But in short, you can install, uninstall, enable or disable mods.
+All of this with an automatic management of dependencies

-You can get a summary of all commands and flags by simply going in the folder where you cloned this repo, and run
+You can get a list of all commands and flags by simply going in the folder where you cloned this repo, and run

 ```shell script
 python mods_manager.py --help